 ASTA guidance on Clean, Safe Spices recommends that all spice companies develop and implement an environmental monitoring program.
 FSMA has underscored the need to do so.
-Join Dr. James Dickson and attorney Maile Hermida for a 90 minute webinar on Thursday, March 15, 2018 to learn how to develop a FSMA-ready program and understand the related legal issues.
+The series features Dr. James Dickson and attorney Maile Hermida for a 90 minute webinar to learn how to develop a FSMA-ready program and understand the related legal issues.

 About the Speakers:

 Iowa State University

 Department of Animal Science, Inter-Departmental Program in Microbiology

 Dr. Dickson is currently a Professor in the Department of Animal Science and the Inter-Departmental Program in Microbiology at Iowa State University.
 Dr. Dickson’s research focuses on the control of bacteria of public health significance in foods of animal origin.
 Prior to his appointment at Iowa State University in 1993, he was employed by USDA-ARS as a Research Food Technologist and lead scientist of the Meat Safety Assurance Program, located at the Roman L. Hruska U.S. Meat Animal Research Center, Clay Center, NE.
 Dr. Dickson was employed in the food industry for three years before joining USDA-ARS.